dualduelgames/website2/TTRPG-a-Week/week7.md

 Not just valuable, it is also *active* and *unstable*.
 It is a key of sorts.
 No one knows yet what it opens, but it is constantly broadcasting a signal out into space looking for its lock.

 The criminals don't understand it.
-The corporation knows enough to know it is valuable.
+The corporation knows it is valuable.
 The government fears what it unlocks.

 ## The Factions